 Are There Different Types of Kidney Cancer?

-Types of kidney cancer correlate to the severity of the cancer’s spread, making it important to engage in active surveillance of the disease.
-The types of kidney cancer are broken down as follows:
+Types of kidney cancer correlate to the severity of the cancer’s spread, making it important to engage in active surveillance of the kidney disease.
+The most common kidney cancer type found among adults is Renal Cell Carcinoma (RCC), also known as hypernephroma, renal adenocarcinoma, or renal cell cancer.
+The different cancer types are broken down as follows:

-- Carcinoma In Situ – Abnormal tissue, while present, is yet to spread.
+• Carcinoma In Situ – Abnormal tissue, while present, is yet to spread in the affected kidney.

-- Metastatic Carcinoma – Cancer spreads beyond the original tissue to infect other organs.
+• Metastatic Renal Cell Carcinoma – Cancer spreads beyond the original kidney tissue to infect other organs.

 Causes and Risk Factors